A Latent Factor Panel Approach to Spatiotemporal Causal Inference: Estimation Details

 Algorithm \ref{alg:factor_no_spillover} outlines the three-step estimator for causal inference under factor confounding.
-For inference, we augment the procedure with an additional bootstrap step.
+For uncertainty quantification, we augment this procedure with an additional bootstrap step.

-The number of latent factors can be chosen using one or more of the following tools: \begin{itemize} \item \textbf{Exploratory diagnostics.} A scree plot, eigenvalue ratio test, or parallel analysis highlights the point where additional factors explain only negligible variance. \item \textbf{Information criteria.} Classical BIC, AIC or criteria of \citet{bai2002determining} are widely used to balance model fit against complexity. \item \textbf{Stability checks.} Inspect how factor loadings and causal effect estimates vary with the rank, retaining the smallest rank at which these quantities stabilize. \item \textbf{Bayesian comparison.} Fit candidate Bayesian factor models that satisfy the factor confounding assumption and evaluate them with Pareto‐smoothed importance sampling estimate of leave‐one-out predictive loss (PSIS–LOO; \citealp{vehtari2017practical}). \end{itemize}
+The number of latent factors is a tuning parameter in practice and can be selected using one or more of the following tools: \begin{itemize} \item \textbf{Exploratory diagnostics.} Scree plots, eigenvalue-ratio tests, or parallel analysis can help identify the point beyond which additional factors explain little incremental variation. \item \textbf{Information criteria.} Classical criteria such as AIC or BIC, as well as the factor-selection criteria of \citet{bai2002determining}, can be used to balance model fit and complexity. \item \textbf{Stability checks.} One may examine how estimated factor loadings and causal effect estimates vary with the fitted rank, and retain the smallest rank at which these quantities stabilize. \item \textbf{Bayesian comparison.} Candidate Bayesian factor models satisfying the factor-confounding structure may be compared using Pareto-smoothed importance sampling leave-one-out predictive loss (PSIS--LOO; \citealp{vehtari2017practical}). \end{itemize}

+In practice, we recommend combining these diagnostics with substantive judgment and sensitivity analysis.
+Our simulations suggest that moderate over-specification of the factor rank typically has little effect on bias, provided the identification conditions remain satisfied, although it may increase variance somewhat.
+By contrast, under-specification can induce appreciable bias when the fitted rank is too small to capture the latent confounding structure.
+In the misspecification simulations below, we therefore report both a parsimonious data-driven rank, denoted \(M=\widehat M\), and an enriched rank \(M_{\mathrm{enrich}}=\min\{2\widehat M,M_{\max}\}\), where \(M_{\max}\) is the largest rank compatible with the relevant identification constraints.
+The enriched fit is intended as a sensitivity analysis for approximate low-rank structure: it allows additional latent directions when the selected rank is too parsimonious, while avoiding ranks outside the identified region.